intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/Train_wnd.md

 One can cross multiple categorical columns and hash into a number of buckets by calling `feature_tbl.cross_hash_encode(columns, bins)`

 #### 2.3.4.
 Negative sampling
-Friesian FeatureTable randomly choose one item as negative sample for each positive record when `neg_num=1`, `neg_num` should be larger than 1 if more negative records are needed.
+Friesian FeatureTable randomly sample a small proportion among all the items and mark them as negative evidence.
+One item is randomly chosen within the `item_size` as negative sample for each positive record when `neg_num=1`, `neg_num` should be larger than 1 if more negative records are needed for training purpose.
 ```python
 item_size = item_stats.select("item").distinct().size()
 ratings_tbl = ratings_tbl.add_negative_samples(item_size=item_size, item_col="item", label_col="label", neg_num=1)